 - Housework and yard-work are not permitted until the first follow-up office visit.
-This includes gardening, mowing, vacuuming, ironing, and loading/unloading the dishwasher, washer,
+This includes gardening, mowing, vacuuming, ironing, and loading/unloading the dishwasher, washing machine, or dryer.

 - Postpone sexual activity until your follow-up appointment unless your surgeon specifies otherwise.

 - Gradually return to your normal activities.
-Walking is encouraged; start with a short distance during the 1st two weeks and then gradually increase to 1 to 2 miles daily.
+Walking is encouraged; start with a short distance during the first 2 weeks and then gradually increase to 1 to 2 miles daily.